What is Sarah’s Home?

 -Intensive Counseling and Therapy

 -Life skills training

 -Mentorships with older women

-Sarah’s Home will work to equip each girl with the skills she needs to thrive in society as a survivor.
-Through our mentorship program, each girl that leaves Sarah’s Home will be connected to families in the community that are trained and ready to help her as she reintegrates into society.
+Sarah’s Home equips each girl with the skills she needs to thrive in society as a survivor.
+Through our mentorship program, each girl that leaves Sarah’s Home is connected to families in the community that are trained and ready to help her as she reintegrates into society.

 Where is Sarah’s Home?